Find out how you can get involved with the Ottawa Fringe Festival!

 On this page you will find current employment, volunteer and artist opportunities!

-The Ottawa Fringe Festival “Ottawa Fringe” is hiring for the position of Theatre Manager.
+The Ottawa Fringe Festival “Ottawa Fringe” is hiring for the position of Engagement and Development Manager.

 Start Date: As soon as possible